Why European Restaurants Are Much More Vigilant About Food Allergies

 That points to a difference between Europe and the U.S., says Carina Venter, an allergy specialist at the University of Colorado School of Medicine.
 Americans mostly worry about peanut allergies, along with perhaps intolerances for gluten and lactose, she says.
 In Europe, there's greater awareness of the range of potential allergies.

 Five years ago, the European Union enacted a regulation requiring food preparers to list or label any of 14 allergens, from peanuts and tree nuts on down to mollusks, sulfites and lupin.
 Enforcement is uneven, but it's not unusual to encounter a menu that lists all 14 allergens, pointing out which dishes contain one or more of them.
-In the U.S., by comparison, food manufacturers are required to list the top 8 most common allergens on packaging, but some increasingly common allergens – like sesame – don't need to be noted, though the FDA is rethinking that.
+In the U.S., food manufacturers are required to list the eight most common allergens on packaging, but some increasingly common allergens — like sesame — don't need to be noted, though the FDA is rethinking that.

 "I don't think the European system is necessarily flawless," Venter says, "but it would be good if, in America, we could go toward a more European way, where it is mandated to provide more information."